codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 This automatically loads the ``Config\Validation`` file which contains settings for including multiple Rule sets, and collections of rules that can be easily reused.

+.. note:: You may never need to use this method, as both the :doc:`Controller </general/controllers>` and
+    the :doc:`Model </database/model>` provide methods to make validation even easier.

 Setting Validation Rules
 ========================